Skip to main content

 Millions of UAE residents travel to Saudi Arabia every year for tourism, Umrah, business, and family visits.
 Since Saudi Arabia launched its tourist e-Visa in 2019, the process has become dramatically simpler for eligible nationalities — but the key word is eligible.
 The e-Visa is not available to everyone, and this is where most Dubai residents get confused.

 This guide gives you a definitive answer for the most common nationalities in the UAE.
-We cover exactly which passports are e-Visa eligible, which require an embassy visa, what the e-Visa covers, how to apply, and what to do if your nationality is not on the list.
+We cover the three qualifying routes, what the e-Visa covers, how to apply, the conditions for residency-based eligibility, and the small number of nationalities that must still use the embassy.
 If you have ever searched "do I need a visa for Saudi from Dubai" and received a confusing answer, this is the guide that resolves it.

 What Is the Saudi e-Visa and What Does It Cover?